-For example, let’s say you are modifying your organizational chart and launching an internal upskilling initiative for existing employees.
+For example, let’s say you are modifying your organizational chart and launching an upskilling training initiative for existing employees.
 If you also implement Workday to streamline your human capital management, your change would address all three levels.

-Benefits Of Change Management
+Benefits of Change Management

 All changes, big or small, benefit from well-thought-out change management.
 Change does not come naturally to people or organizations, so without proper management, you’ll likely hit barriers and waste time and money.
 Change management is the key to successfully implementing changes that stick.

-- Proactively combat resistance to change
+- Proactively combatting internal resistance to change.